hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 * If you plan to follow the written lesson material closely, learners may have an easier time following that directly with audio support, bringing the screenshare window to the front only as needed for clarification.
 The written lessons can be easier to fit on a screen, and help learners to catch up if they fall behind.
 * With the above in mind, teach like you are hosting a radio broadcast.
 Be especially careful to speak what you are typing, slowly and precisely.
 Review/repeat what you have typed after doing so.
 When you really want learners to see something, state that you would like them to focus on the screen sharing window and give them a moment to do so.
 * Add more frequent pauses for learners to work.
 This is a good opportunity to remind learners to ask questions and provide feedback on progress.
-* Recording the session for later reference can also be helpful -- this also addresses problems faced by learners with distracting home environments.
-See [note about privacy concerns](#a-note-about-recording).
+* Recording the session for later reference can also be helpful -- this also addresses problems faced by learners with distracting home environments, but see our [note about privacy concerns](#a-note-about-recording).

 #### Monitoring Communications
 All communications channels should have a helper designated to attend to them at all times.
 This includes channels you might not intend to use, such as the chat function in an Etherpad -- if a channel exists, learners will often find it and use it!